argoproj/argo-workflows/docs/high-availability.md

 ## Workflow Controller

-Only one controller can run at once.
-If it crashes, Kubernetes will start another pod.
+Before v3.0, only one controller could run at once.
+(If it crashed, Kubernetes would start another pod.)

 > v3.0